808vita/react-form-n-table/README.md

 You may also see any lint errors in the console.

 This react app extensively uses bootstrap for UI & browser local storage as a mock database .
+Also uses Ant design components like :
+Table , modal , search input and simple buttons.